eltoroit/et-oauth/Readme.md

   }
 ```

 Keep this values handy because you will need them later.
+If you need to get them back, you can execute `sfdx force:user:display --json`

 There are a few more things that are required to be done manually on the Salesforce org, since it's not part of the deployable metadata.
 They include: